nunofachada/perfandpubtools/docs/userguide.md

 * [gather_times] - Loads execution times from files in a given folder.
-This function uses [get_time_gnu] by default, but can be configured to use another function to load individual benchmark files with a different format.
+This function uses [get_time_gnu] by default, but can be configured to use another function to load individual benchmark files with a different format, as described in the next section..

 * [perfstats] - Determines mean times and respective standard deviations of a computational experiment using folders of files containing benchmarking results, optionally plotting a scalability graph if different setups correspond to different computational work sizes.

-<a name="speedupcomparisonagainstoneormorereferenceimplementations"></a>
+<a name="speedupsagainstoneormorereferenceimplementations"></a>

 ### 2.3\.
-Speedup comparison against one or more reference implementations
+Speedups against one or more reference implementations

 * [speedup] - Determines the average, maximum and minimum speedups against one or more reference *implementations* across a number of *setups*.
 Can optionally